 Most non-profits understand that if a fund is a permanent endowment, the principal must be preserved in perpetuity.
-Still, in my practice and in the ASU Lodestar Center course I teach on non-profit law, I am often surprised by how little some fundraising professionals understand about the mechanics of gift restrictions – particularly the implications of permanent restrictions and legal meaning of the term “endowment.”
+Still, in my practice, I am often surprised by how little some fundraising professionals understand about the mechanics of gift restrictions – particularly the implications of permanent restrictions and the legal meaning of the term endowment.

 Table of contents

 Understanding the Mechanics of Gift Restrictions

 The maintenance of permanent endowment funds is usually unquestioned until the organization is being acquired by another organization or the donor’s intent for which the funds are to be used is impracticable, impossible, wasteful, or otherwise impairs the management of the fund.